trk55/Week-6-Lab---hello-class/README.md

 When the code is run, the program shoudl prompt the question and after the user replies, it promps the next question and then prints a statement using the user's responses.

 ## Contribution
+We chose this wording of the licence because the agreement leaves some ambiguity and flexibility to apply in various contexts yet still keep a strong enough hold to keep the users in check.

 ## Authors